 As Sheriff since 1988, I have concentrated on accomplishing my goals of establishing an east county precinct, expansion of the D.A.R.E. program, increasing manpower, enhancing public confidence, and promoting mutual support among police agencies.
 The East Precinct, serving the Snohomish, Monroe and Skykomish valleys, is targeted to open October 1, 1991.
 The D.A.R.E. program, which I initiated, has grown from two instructors in 1988 to nine instructors in 1991.
 Virtually every elementary and junior high school student will be taught the skills needed to avoid future illegal drug abuse.
 To meet the growing demands for public service, I have expanded overall personnel assets by nearly 33%.
 Another initiative includes a growing volunteer program utilizing the skills of senior citizens and others in crime prevention and administrative duties.
 Close contact with other police agencies has accomplished maximum inter-agency cooperation.
-Each goal accomplishment has been designed to improve public confidence in the Sheriff's Office.
+Each goal accomplishment has been designed to improve public confidence in the Sheriff's Office and to enhance public service response by the Sheriff's Office.
 During the next four years I will pursue D.A.R.E. for kindergarten through grade twelve, ongoing aggressive investigations into violent crime and crimes against children, and increased patrol presence and community involvement county-wide.